JaimeVelaRodrigo/Spec-Foresight-JaimeVelaRodrigo/README.md

 I open myself to other languages, other systems of meaning ̶ even those beyond my initial spectrum of understanding.
 If in that other ̶ in their philosophy, their tradition, their science or song ̶ I recognize expressions of love, faith, or hope, I do not resist them.
 I welcome them.
 I let them stretch and transform my foresight, so that it may become more whole, more just, and more universal.

+> The future can´t be predicted: yet redeemed.
+Whether we say we descend from God, from Mother Earth, or from universal elements—there's a **Promise**, understood by our ancestors, of a condition we are called to embody.

 This is not about appropriation, but about resonance.
-Not about knowing everything, but about expanding my discernment ̶ as a living, porous practice that listens, learns, and includes.
+Not about knowing everything, but about expanding discernment ̶ as a living, porous practice that listens, learns, and includes.

-Ultimately, my purpose is to contribute and create value ̶ not only in economic terms, but in a broader sense of virtuous flourishing.
+My purpose is to contribute and create value ̶ not only in economic terms, but in a broader sense of virtuous flourishing.
 I aim to open space for human potential to be activated, expressed, and shared across all dimensions of life

 ---